 17. PPC Specialist

 As a PPC specialist, you can have a job right from your home.
-This is one of the hot jobs that you can do without having to go anywhere.
+This is one of the hot jobs you can do without going anywhere.
 In this role, you handle pay-per-click ads and make them work best for clients.